schoero/eslint-plugin-readable-tailwind/docs/settings/settings.md

 ### `classAttributes`

   The name of the attribute that contains the tailwind classes.
-This can also be set globally via the [`settings` object](../settings/settings.md.

   **Type**: Array of [Name](../concepts/concepts.md#name), [Regex](../concepts/concepts.md#regular-expressions) or [Matchers](../concepts/concepts.md#matchers)
   **Default**: [Name](../concepts/concepts.md#name) for `"class"` and [strings Matcher](../concepts/concepts.md#types-of-matchers) for `"class", "className"`